makeopensource/devU/readme.md

 unable to prepare context: path "<repo>/<filename>" not found
 ```

 We are using `submodules` for this project, which means that both `devU-client/` and `devU-api/` are links to other repos.
-Make sure that you follow the instructions for cloning the repo above, and make sure you use the `--recurse-submodules` option when cloning.
+Make sure you follow the directions for cloning carefully: use the `--recurse-submodules` option when cloning.

+**If you already cloned the project**, run the command `git submodule update --init --recursive`, which should pull the appropriate submodules for you.